 For testing purposes, we will use the GUI of an industrial coffee machine developed at Witekio using Qt.
 The graphical interface has been developed for Linux using Qt.

-Note that the test creation process will be quite similar with other development platforms.
+Note that the test creation process will be quite similar to other development platforms.

 Figure 1.
 Test suite creation page.